 Note that day-based New York City Passes work with calendar days, rather than 24-hour periods, meaning that if you activate your pass at 7 pm, you only have 5 hours left of your first day.
 Your New York City Pass will only be activated when you visit your first attraction.
 These are the day-based passes that are available for New York City:

 The New York Sightseeing Pass gives you access to over 100 attractions for the number of days you have purchased the pass for.
 You can choose between 1, 2, 3, 4, 5, 6, 7 and 10 days and save up to 70% compared to regular ticket prices.

 The Sightseeing Pass allows you to select from an extensive attractions list, meaning there’s surely something for everybody.
-What stands out the most in this pass is that you can ride the hop-on hop-off busses during the entire duration of your pass, as opposed to only one day.
+What stands out the most in this pass is that you can ride the hop-on-hop-off busses during the entire duration of your pass, as opposed to only one day.
 The only possible downside of the pass is the absence of the Empire State Building, which to us can easily be replaced by One World Observatory or Top of the Rock – our favorite viewing platform.
 Madame Tussauds, the 9/11 Memorial Museum and the American Museum of Natural History are some of the attractions included in the pass.

 Yes!
-The Sightseeing Pass is the best choice, if you want to see a lot of New York.
+The Sightseeing Pass is the best choice if you want to see a lot of New York.
 The pass includes all top attractions in New York and still comes with a $40 credit that allows you to visit an additional attraction that is not normally included in the pass.
 You can also use it to save on helicopter rides.
-Another great feature of the Sightseeing Pass is that you can use the hop-on hop-off buses during the entire duration of the pass!
+Another great feature of the Sightseeing Pass is that you can use the hop-on-hop-off buses during the entire duration of the pass!

-Does Sightseeing Pass offer money back guarantee?
+Does Sightseeing Pass offer a money back guarantee?